venky14/Universal-File-Reader/README.md

-# Universal-File-Reader
+# Universal File Reader
-## Purpose of the project
+## Introduction and Purpose

-Windows Application which reads different file formats.
+#### It's a Windows Application which reads different file formats.

 Universal File Reader, as the name suggest can be used to view all different types of documents ranging from a Text file to HTML file, a Word file to PDF file and Multimedia file etc.